mrjohannchang/dotfiles/README.md

    ```
    ./install.sh
    ```

+   Note: You have Nerd Font support if you have followed the prerequisites.

 5. Execute `tmux` (the command is `script -c tmux /dev/null` when using **Windows Terminal**) and press `<Ctrl>` + `s` `I` (uppercase i) to install plugins of tmux.
 It may take a few minutes.
 Please expect `tmux` frozen during the installation.